lu18cheng/pic16b_stock_analysis/reflection.md

 <br>

 ## VI.
 How will your experience completing this project will help you in your future studies or career?
 Please be as specific as possible.
-- This experience is helpful to help us prepare for a data science career as it mimics the process of a complete data science project in a real life experience.
+- For Lu: This experience is helpful to help us prepare for a data science career as it mimics the process of a complete data science project in a real life experience.
 In actual working setting, we imagine most projects would go through the process of proposal -> data collection & cleaning -> actual analysis -> presentation of results.
 Version control with git is also a crucial tool in working setting.
 Moreover, many of the difficulties we encounter in this project could be similar to what we may encounter in real life.
 Being able to detect where the issues come from and exploring ways to solve it is a useful skill to have when working on industry projects.
+- For Samuel: Frankly speaking, much of the experiences will not be relevant with my career path at least in a short term, since I will be mainly working on primary market investing upon graduation.
+Nevertheless, the project has not only reshaped my understanding of data science methodologies, but also teaches me the intricacies of data preparation, analysis, and evaluation.
+It allows me to develop a more holistic view of how data science and machine learning can be applied in real life scenarios and what current trends, opportunities, controversies and obstacles are in these fields.
+As I am always intrigued by the interactions among business, technology, and societies, these experiences will contribute a small but pivotal piece to my overall mental framework.
+Therefore, the project will certainly fit my long term goal of understanding what "value" means for different stakeholders and how to create sustainable "values" for teams, organizations, and companies.